 Identified by closed saddle patches (left and right side) and a wide, pointed dorsal fin (see Orca Survey ID Guide on CWR Member homepage).

-Born in 2007 (video of J42 during the first days of his new life)
+Born in 2007 (video of J42 during the first days of her new life)

 The only member of J pod with distinctly open right and left side saddle patches; she also has a rounded tip to her dorsal fin (see Orca Survey ID Guide on CWR Member homepage).